Municipal Bonds, can they make a difference in your choice of retirement options?

 Rating agencies are paid to rate bond offerings and a supposed to be impartial.
 Recent discoveries by a government investigation have shown rating agencies have been influenced in the past in some regions of investment vehicles.
 Rating agencies should be unbiased and should use a standardized approach to quantitative models based upon the local economy, fiscal structure, and debt burden.
 Judging a municipal issuer’s capacity to pay their obligations, while qualitative factors, such as the strength of management should also be part of the process, but often not.

-Rating agencies should be dependable and probably more than not are, but be careful, it is possible they are making their judgment without 100% of the actual needed facts.
+Rating agencies should be dependable and probably more than not are, but be careful, it is possible they are making their judgment without 100% of the actually needed facts.
 Always get a second opinion and if possible, look at more than one rating for the same investment.

 Often the actual broker selling the investment will help us its independent rating service to offer a broader spectrum of information.
 Ask.